 - “No Pill for This Ill: Our Community Vision for Mental Health” is a report by the Carnegie Community Action Project discussing mental health and social (in)justice in Vancouver’s Downtown Eastside.

 - The Inmates Are Running the Asylum: Stories From the MPA is another short documentary about the MPA.
 It was created with support from Gallery Gachet.
+You can read more about the research project that led to the creation of the documentary here.

-I want to learn more about medication or alternatives to medication:
+I want to learn more about medication or alternatives to medication.

-- The information below discusses positive and negative aspects of antipsychotic medication.
+The information below discusses positive and negative aspects of antipsychotic medication.
 It’s meant to represent a range of different experiences with and feelings about medication, while still being informative.
-The BCHVN supports people who hear voices to use whichever tools they find helpful, which may or may not include medication.
+The BCHVN encourages people who hear voices to use whichever tools they find helpful, which may or may not include medication.

 - Fireweed collective has published a harm reduction guide for people who want to come off of psychiatric medication.
 You can download it for free in multiple languages (or purchase a hard copy) here.